EXPLAINER: Who is leading the crackdown on Iran’s protests?

 They have established branches across the country, as well as student organizations, trade guilds, and medical faculties.
 The U.S. Treasury has imposed sanctions on what it says is a multi-billion-dollar network of businesses covertly run by the Basij.

-The security apparatus of the Basij includes armed brigades, anti-riot police and a vast network of informers who spy on their neighbors.
+The security apparatus of the Basij includes armed brigades, anti-riot forces and a vast network of informers who spy on their neighbors.

 Saeid Golkar, an Iranian scholar at the University of Tennessee Chattanooga who has written a book about the Basij, estimates their total membership is around 1 million, with the security forces numbering in the tens of thousands.